shyun3/dotfiles/README.md

 ## Installation

 To install or update the dotfiles, call `dotdrop` as listed below.
-A shell restart may be needed to apply the latest changes.

 ### Windows

 ```pwsh
 dotdrop -p windows install
 ```
+PowerShell may need restarting to apply all changes.

 ### Linux

 ```sh
 dotdrop -p linux install
 ```
+Zsh may need restarting to apply all changes.

 If using WSL, apply the following as well:
 ```sh
 sudo dotdrop -p wsl-root -c ~/.config/dotdrop/config.yaml install
 ```
+WSL needs restarting to apply all changes.
+Make sure to wait for at least [8 seconds][8-sec-rule] after closing ALL shells.

 ## Suggestions